 Real-time AI-scored market movers with ± impact ratings from -100 to +100.
-Latest: Brian Armstrong Hails 'Great Progress' As Coinbase Rolls Out Advanced Trading For Popular Coins Solana, XRP (Impact: +75).
+Latest: Bloomberg Reported Earlier Sunday: Kohl's Expected To Name Michael Bender As Permanent CEO As Early As Monday (Impact: +50).
 TezNewz delivers instant financial news analysis through Discord with sector-specific insights and comprehensive market intelligence.

 Financial News with AI Impact Scores